 How would the evolution of human rights be depicted if we use this comprehensive framework of human rights?
-How do different categories of rights compete or co-evolve?

-Which categories receive more attention or legitimacy than the other?
+How do different categories of rights compete or coevolve?
+Which categories receive more attention or legitimacy than others?
 What happens to more concrete topics, each of which is composed of several substantive topical words?
 What are the implications of shifts in emphasis of human rights in understanding the public's rights attitudes, improvements of rights practices, and how advocacy is conducted?
-We seek to answer these questions by examining the case of South Korea with the example of media coverage.
-These are key questions to ask with the new conceptual framework we developed as well as novel large data we collected.
+We seek to answer these questions by